Gold Against Cryptocurrencies: Why You Don’t Have to Choose

 Having said that, it’s not really accurate to compare the two as if they’re of the same asset class, even though there are some similarities between them.

-On the volatile side of the issue, that’s really not that much different than gold in general, as it has moved up and down in response to inflation and decisions by the Federal Reserve for years.
+On the volatile side of the issue, it’s really not that much different than gold in general, as Gold has moved up and down in response to inflation and decisions by the Federal Reserve for years.
 It will continue to do so.

-Of course at this stage of development, cryptocurrencies make a much wider swing than gold does, but the underlying principles are still there.
+Of course at this stage of development, cryptocurrencies make a much wider swing than gold does, but the underlying principles remain in place.

 Digging deeper into the blockchain and bitcoin: Mastering Bitcoin: Programming the Open Blockchain

-You can talk about store of value with gold, but you also have to look at the upside potential of the quality cryptocurrencies, which will create generational outcomes for many people.
+You can talk about store of value with gold, but you also have to look at the upside potential of the quality cryptocurrencies, which will create generational wealth for many people over the long term.

-I’m not saying you should invest in cryptocurrencies at this time, because there are over a 1,000 of them now, and most of them are worthless or scams.
-Bitcoin still has a long way to run, and Ethereum is solid as well.
+I’m not saying you should invest in cryptocurrencies in general at this time, because there are over a 1,000 of them now, and most of them are worthless or scams.
+Bitcoin still has a strong long-term future, and Ethereum looks solid as well.

 Gold will be the best store of value and protection for generational wealth for some time, and quality cryptocurrencies will produce a lot of wealth for those that get into them.